thericciflow/proxy-reencryption/README.md

 ecpy does not need other module(s) for install & use. but, If installed gmpy, ecpy uses that.
 If you want to install Native Module, see [cpp/README.md](cpp/README.md).

-# License
-this software released under MIT License.
-Please see /LICENSE.

 # Speed
 See `bench_pairing.py` .